makersmakingchange/Willow-Joystick/README.md

 ## License
-Copyright (c) 2024 Neil Squire Society.
+Copyright (c) 2025 Neil Squire Society.

 This repository describes Open Hardware:
- - Everything needed or used to design, make, test, or prepare the <DeviceName> is licensed under the [CERN 2.0 Weakly Reciprocal license (CERN-OHL-W v2) or later](https://cern.ch/cern-ohl ) .
+ - Everything needed or used to design, make, test, or prepare the Willow Joystick is licensed under the [CERN 2.0 Weakly Reciprocal license (CERN-OHL-W v2) or later](https://cern.ch/cern-ohl ) .
  - All software is under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl.html).
  - Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the Willow Joystick are published under a [Creative Commons Attribution-ShareAlike 4.0 license (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) .